 At left: Defense battalion Marines man a 5-inch seacoast gun at Guantanamo Bay, Cuba.
-(Department of Defense photo [USMC]) truction of three aircraft during the morning's fighting.
+(Department of Defense photo [USMC])

 As the Japanese aircraft carriers withdrew after the raid on Pearl Harbor, a pair of enemy destroyers began shelling Midway Island shortly before midnight on 7 December to neutralize the aircraft based there.
 A salvo directed against Midway's Sand Island struck the power plant, which served as the command post of the 6th Defense Battalion, grievously wounding First Lieutenant George H. Cannon.
 He remained at his post until the other Marines wounded by the same shell could be cared for and his communications specialist, Corporal Harold Hazelwood, had put the battalion switchboard back into action.
 Cannon, who died of his wounds. earned the first Medal of Honor awarded a Marine officer during World War II.
 Hazelwood received a Navy Cross.